Mattias-hogent/Tech-Trend_Days_24-25/README.md

         optional: true
 ```

 The resulting file should look similar to this.
+The entries under **ethernets** depends on how many interfaces your vm has so this can vary depending on your setup.

 ```yaml
 network: